-Mr. DiBonaventura's credits include several years as principal dancer with Cleveland Ballet where he danced principal roles in numerous ballets including Swan Lake, Romeo & Juliet, Coppelia, Balanchine’s Apollo, Midsummer Night’s Dream and the standard classical pas de deux.
-He also guested many times in Caracas with ballerina Zhanda Rodriguez.
+Mr. Bonaventura credits include several years as principal dancer with Cleveland Ballet where he danced principal roles in numerous ballets including Swan Lake, Romeo & Juliet, Coppelia, Balanchine’s Apollo, Midsummer Night’s Dream and the standard classical pas de deux.
+He also guested numerous times in Caracas with ballerina Zhanda Rodriguez.
 Choreographer Fleming Flindt invited him to Denmark to film his Lucifer’s Daughter, a ballet to celebrate the Queen of Denmark’s 25th Anniversary.
 Most recently, he was a principal dancer with New Jersey Ballet and with the Metropolitan Opera Ballet.

-A native of Sao Paulo, Brazil, Ms. Guimaraes graduated from the University of Rio de Janeiro with a degree in dance.
+Ms. Guimaraes a native of Sao Paulo, Brazil, Ms. Guimaraes graduated from the University of Rio de Janeiro with a degree in dance.
 Her early ballet studies were with Russian dancer Tatiana Leskorva and Ismael Guizer in Brazil.
 Ms. Guimaraes later joined the Nina Verchinina Contemporary Ballet and Jazz Company in Rio de Janeiro.
 She has taught all levels of Ballet, Jazz and Modern in Brazil.
 After relocating to the U.S., she was on the dance faculty at Oakland University in Michigan teaching all levels of Ballet, Jazz and Modern.
 She also teaches Tap and Brazilian.

-Mr. McRae began his training in San Francisco when he was 9 years old and continued at New Jersey School of Ballet.
-He became an apprentice to New Jersey Ballet Company at age 16.
+Mr. McRae began training in San Francisco when he was 9 years old and continued at New Jersey School of Ballet.
+He became an apprentice to NJB at age 16.
 While attending Point Park College, he performed for 4 years with Pittsburgh Ballet Theatre.
-A member of NJB for 15 years, he danced numerous solo and principal roles and often returns to the stage in memorable character roles such as Carabosse in Sleeping Beauty.
-He is a member of the boards of Dance/ New Jersey and ArtPride New Jersey and NJB’s Assistant Artistic Director.
+A member of NJB for 15 years, he danced numerous solo and principal roles and often returns to the stage in character roles such as Carabosse in Sleeping Beauty and Don Quixote in Don Q. He is a former member of the boards of Dance/ New Jersey and ArtPride New Jersey and NJB’s Assistant Artistic Director.

 Ms. Sabovick-Bleich joined New Jersey Ballet in 1981 and performed as soloist and principal until 2004.
 A strong classical dancer, she excelled in roles that demand the elegance of the Sylvia pas de deux, the bravura virtuosity of the Stars & Stripes pas de deux and the feistiness of the Cowgirl in Agnes deMille’s Rodeo.
 Ms.Sabovick-Bleich toured with the Pavlova Celebration Ballet, Kozlov and Friends and International Ballet Stars.
 Her teaching experience includes ballet and pointe classes at all levels.